shafali731/teeskentelee_suuruutta/README.md

 6. Connect to the server IP.

 ### API Keys
 In order to ensure the site works correctly, you must procure the API keys and store them in the correct locations.
+Here are the APIs we used:

+- **Recipe Search API**: Allows us to search for healthy suggestions when generating a food plan
+- **Food and Grocery API**: Allows us to search for healthy and not-so-healthy suggestions when generating a food plan

+Here's how you slot the API keys in:

 1. Procure your API credentials from the Recipe Search API (instructions [here](https://github.com/shafali731/teeskentelee_suuruutta/blob/master/doc/api_EDAMAM_Recipe_Search.pdf)). and  to procure the keys.
 One